wso2/product-microgateway/README.md

 ```
 micro-gw build petstore-project
 ```
-Executable file will be created inside the target folder of the project.
+Executable file will be created inside the target directory of the project.

-6. Lets run the executable file using the micro gateway runtime docker image
+6. Lets run the executable file using the microgateway runtime docker image
 ```
 docker run -d -v <PROJECT_TARGET_PATH>:/home/exec/ -p 9095:9095 -p 9090:9090 -e project="petstore-project"  wso2/wso2micro-gw:3.0.0

 <PROJECT_TARGET_PATH> - The path of the target directoy created inside the project directory

+Note: We actually need to mount the file created with .balx extension into the docker imgage.
+The target dirctory contains other generated files not required for docker image.
+So we can copy the .balx file to seperate directory and mount that directory
 ```
  this will expose https endpoint with port 9095 and the context of the API will be as "/petstore/v1"